chris-short/devopsish.com/content/post/105/index.md

 [Support Driven Engineering (SDE)](http://willgallego.com/2018/12/09/support-driven-engineering-sde/) — While it might be ripe for abuse, being helpful and supportive is a good default position.

 [Already learned DevOps?
-Great, now it’s time for GitOps What’s GitOps and how does it work?](https://thenextweb.com/contributors/2018/12/08/all-you-need-to-know-about-gitops/) — GitOps is what I want in everything DevOps and SRE.
+Great, now it's time for GitOps What's GitOps and how does it work?](https://thenextweb.com/contributors/2018/12/08/all-you-need-to-know-about-gitops/) — GitOps is what I want in everything DevOps and SRE.

 [Dr. Richard Cook and John Allspaw's Seeking SRE Chapter](http://www.adaptivecapacitylabs.com/blog/2018/12/06/chapter-in-seeking-sre-sre-cognitive-work/) — When Dr. Cook speaks you should listen.
 I still need to dive into this book.